Ahi2high/Suikoden-Stream-Control/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any inquiries or suggestions, reach out via GitHub Issues or email at your_email@example.com.
+For any inquiries or suggestions, reach out via GitHub Issues.

-🚀 Enhance your Suikoden I streaming experience with real-time tracking and organization!
+🚀 Enhance your Suikoden I streaming experience with organization!